 Blockchain Could Be the Solution to Corruption in the Construction Industry

-Autodesk is one of the leading companies in the construction, media, entertainment, and architecture software manufacturer.
+Autodesk is one of the leading companies in construction, media, entertainment, and architecture software manufacturing.
 With more than 35 years of experience, the company’s revenue for this year exceeded $2.5 billion.

 The Spanish authorities are changing the anti-corruption laws and adding blockchain and AI-based solutions to trace and prevent tax evasion.

-In the Chinese city of Shenzhen, they have turned to the innovative measures to stop paperback corruption and to prevent meddling with records.
-Organizations have even started using blockchain-based electronic invoices which are traceable, cost-effective and secure.
+In the Chinese city of Shenzhen, they have turned to innovative measures to stop paperback corruption and to prevent meddling with records.
+Organizations have even started using blockchain-based electronic invoices which are traceable, cost-effective, and secure.

-While Autodesk is still to push forward their blockchain products, use of the technology is not out of the question.
+While Autodesk is still pushing forward its blockchain products, the use of the technology is not out of the question.
 Andrew Anagnost describes the present issues in construction, saying that corruption is not uncommon.
 He added: “When people are paying hundreds of millions of dollars on large projects, something is always happening somewhere that isn't quite right.
 There's always someone bleeding off resources or money in some inappropriate way.”